African feminism: Types of Feminism

+State Feminism: Defined as the government's official policy that aims to advance women's emancipation.
+This third model of feminism began to form in the 1950s and early 1960s.
+Historically, state feminism has been used as a strategic tool by various North African governments to improve the livelihood of women.
+Providing women with access to better education, healthcare and employment opportunities not only for support but to position the state as a modernizing force.

+African Feminist Theories

 Womanism

-In her article, "West African Feminisms and Their Challenges", Naomi Nkealah states that womanism is not part of African feminism, as it pertains to African women of the diaspora and not continental African women.
-It resulted from critiques of liberal feminism as excluding the narratives and experiences of women of color, especially black women.
+Because Womanism was developed for women of the African diaspora and not continental African women, it can be argued that Womanism is not part of African feminism.
+Womanism has developed as a critique of liberal feminism, which excludes the narratives and experiences of women of color, especially black women.

-Others see womanism as emerging from both the African-American and African variants.
+However, others see womanism as emerging from both the African-American and African variants.
 African Womanism addresses feminism from (1) an African perspective; (2) an African geopolitical location; (3) and an African ideological viewpoint.
-Womanism is important because it places the feminist vision within black women's experiences with culture, colonialism, and many other forms of domination and subjugation that impact African women's lives.
+Womanism is important because it is focused on black women's experiences with culture, colonialism, and many other forms of domination and subjugation that impact African women's lives.
 Womanism "aims at identifying the problems relating to male dominance in society while seeking solutions to women’s marginalization by looking inward and outward."
+According to Nigerian scholar Chikwenye Okonjo Ogunyemi, Womanism is rooted in "the ideals of Black life," and is concerned "as much with the Black sexual power tussle as with the world power structure that subjugates Blacks."

 A variant of Womanism put forth by Clenora Hudson-Weems is Africana Womanism, terminology which she coined in the mid-1980s.
 Her use of the term "Africana" indicates that women-focused activism should be inclusive of women on the African continent and women in the African Diaspora.
 She argues a complete break from white feminism, a movement which was created by and for white women without any incorporation of the African experience.
-She also argues that Africana men and women have more in common than Africana women do with white women, further reason to develop a new kind of activism.
+She also argues that Africana men and women have more in common than Africana women do with white women, and for this reason, a new kind of activism is needed.

 Stiwanism

 Founded by Omolara Ogundipe-Leslie, Stiwanism focuses more on the structures that oppress women and the way women react to these institutionalized structures.
-Ogundipe-Leslie argues that the struggle for African women is a result of colonial and neo-colonial structure that often place African males at the apex of social stratification.
-Furthermore, the struggle African women face are also impart to the way they have internalized the patriarchy and have come to endorse the system themselves.
+"Stiwa" is an acronym which stands for Social Transformation Including Women in Africa.
+Ogundipe-Leslie argues that the struggle for African women is a result of colonial and neo-colonial structures that often place African males at the apex of social stratification.
+Furthermore, the struggles African women face are also relevant to the way they have internalized the patriarchy and have come to endorse the system themselves.